NissesSenap/pod-deleter/README.md

 Should we use another log solution like "github.com/go-logr/logr"?

-- turn podDeleter in to a interface
-- Use env variabels to read criticalNamespace
-  - Should support both block list & allow list, started to look at https://github.com/gobwas/glob
 - Do we need tracing/metrics?
 - How should we handle input value for in-cluster or not?
   - Could do it the other way and try if we can run it inside the cluster, if not just go with the other way...
 - Verify that pod Id is correct vs falco event information, would be nice to match pod ID vs the output of k8s when getting the pod
-  - In falco event there is container=a15057582acc, but I need to read some docs/code to know what data that is

 ### block list